prophesee-ai/openeb/docs/build-and-installation-guides/macos-build-test-and-installation.md

         protobuf \
         libusb
     ```
-1. If you'll be using the Python API, Python bindings for C++, or and of the test applications, install Python3 as well.
+1. If you'll be using the Python API, Python bindings for C++, or any of the test applications, install Python3 and pybind11 as well.
     ```console
-    brew install python3
+    brew install \
+        python3 \
+        pybind11
     ```

     > **Note**: *For externally managed environments, activate a Python virtual environment and use it for subsequent installation and build instructions.*